-The compliance score for a project or OU is a value that indicates the total weight of all findings for non-compliant checks.
+Compliance scores are values that indicate the total weight of all findings for non-compliant checks.
 You can view an overall compliance score on the Compliance Overview page or resource specific scores on individual projects, OUs, accounts, compliance checks, and compliance standards.
-This gives you a quick way to evaluate which projects and OUs most urgently need your attention to restore compliance.
+This gives you a quick way to evaluate which resources most urgently need your attention to restore compliance.
 A lower score is better, and a score of 0 means no compliance issues have been found for that resource.

 Each compliance check you create allows you to select a Severity, as seen in Add a Compliance Check.
 Each compliance check can have multiple findings.